-It is an ingredient in advanced materials with many applications.
-It is mainly useful as a dopant and is a part of semiconductors, fiber optics, and other electronics.
-Boron-containing compounds are also useful to make borosilicate glass, fertilizers for plants like orchids and tomatoes.
-You can find them in cosmetics such as nail polish remover, and hair relaxer solutions.
+Boron is an ingredient in advanced materials with a wide range of applications.
+It is mainly useful as a dopant and part of semiconductors, fiber optics, and other electronics.
+Boron-containing compounds are also useful for making borosilicate glass and fertilizers for plants like orchids and tomatoes.
+You can find them in cosmetics such as nail polish removers and hair relaxer solutions.

 The Role of Boron in Advanced Materials

 Boron-doped crystals of SiO2 exhibit high dielectric constant values.
 It is due to the formation of deep traps at the crystal surface.
 This may contribute to its use in high-frequency technology.

 Boron-doped GaN exhibits low dielectric constant values.
 And it is due to the formation of shallow traps, which may contribute to its use in optoelectronics.
 It is also useful as a dopant for high-temperature superconductors and ferroelectric.
 Here, it stabilizes these materials against phase transitions at higher temperatures.